-Longbridge's net income for the quarter was driven by net gains related to the resolutions of HECM buyout loans, net gains on proprietary reverse mortgage loans, and net gains on interest rate hedges.
-These gains were partially offset by net losses on the HMBS MSR Equivalent, which was driven by the combination of higher interest rates and wider yield spreads in the HECM market during the quarter, and a net loss in originations, as reduced gain-on-sale margins on HECM loans more than offset an increase in overall origination volumes.
+Our Longbridge portfolio generated positive results for the quarter, driven primarily by net gains on interest rate hedges, which were partially offset by net losses on MSR-related Net Assets and proprietary loans, and a net loss in originations.
+In originations, the combination of higher interest rates and wider yield spreads negatively impacted gain-on-sale margins on both HECM and proprietary loans, which more than offset a modest uptick in overall origination volumes.